Save Me (South Korean TV series)

 Save Me is a 2017 South Korean television series starring Ok Taec-yeon, Seo Yea-ji, Jo Sung-ha, and Woo Do-hwan.
-Serving as the first television series from Signal producer Lee Jae-moon's company Hidden Sequence, it aired on OCN from August 5 to September 24, 2017 for 16 episodes.
+Serving as the first television series from Signal producer Lee Jae-moon's company Hidden Sequence, it aired on OCN from August 5 to September 24, 2017, for 16 episodes.
 This drama series is based on the popular Daum webcomic Out of the World by Jo Geum-san.

 Synopsis

 Im Sang-mi and her family move from Seoul to the suburb of Muji County, after her father's business fails.

 The religious cult Goseonwon has most of the county in its grasp, with a large number of followers.
-The cult disguises itself as a peaceful church but dark secrets, torture, violence and murder lurk underneath; with even mischievously darker intentions that deceive their most devoted followers.
+The cult disguises itself as a peaceful church, but dark secrets, torture, violence and murder lurk underneath, with even mischievously darker intentions that deceive their most devoted followers.

-Sang-mi's twin brother Sang-jin, who has had a limp since birth, is mercilessly bullied and assaulted at school.
+Sang-mi's twin brother, Sang-jin, who has had a limp since birth, is mercilessly bullied and assaulted at school.
 Because he can take such abuse no longer, he commits suicide by jumping off the school building.
 This tears Sang-mi's family apart.

-Sang Mi's mother soon loses her sanity, causing Sang Mi's hatred for the religious cult who she blames for her mother's poor condition.
+Sang Mi's mother soon loses her sanity, causing Sang Mi's hatred for the religious cult, which she blames for her mother's poor condition.

 Taking advantage of their fragile state, the cult's leader lures her parents into Goseonwon.
 Despite Sang-Mi's repeated objections to something wrong with the cult, her father is fully brainwashed.
 With him in the clutches of the cult and her mother mentally unstable, Sang-mi is trapped and unable to escape.

 Three years later, her classmate Han Sang-hwan, the son of the county chief who is now a law student, and his two friends Jung-hoon and Man-hee have a chance encounter with Sang-mi.
 She whispers to them, "Save me."
 Sang-hwan, determined to right the wrongs of his past, grows determined to save her and expose the cult to the county.
-He is joined by his third friend and convicted criminal Dong-chul, and both Jung-hoon and Man-hee in his mission, unaware that the cult is just the tip of the iceberg.
+He is joined by his third friend and convicted criminal, Dong-chul, and both Jung-hoon and Man-hee in his mission, unaware that the cult is just the tip of the iceberg.
 Using their abilities, the characters try to outwit each other in the tug of war over Sang-mi.